nicsuzor/wikijuris/ausip/patent-registration.markdown

 [^AUTOREPLACEDPAs7ENDREPLACE]: _PA_ s 7

-Patents are examined by IP Australia to decide whether the inventions are worthy of a patent.
+Before they are fully registered, Patents are examined by IP Australia to decide whether the inventions are eligible for a patent.
 IP Australia bases their decision on the above specifications.[^AUTOREPLACEDPAs18ENDREPLACE]

 [^AUTOREPLACEDPAs18ENDREPLACE]: _PA_ s 18